kolypto/py-matroska-cache/README.md

     # sa_modified_names() helps you with that.
     # Why is that important?
 Because some changes are relevant (published, category) while others are not.
     article_scopes.invalidate_for(article, cache, sa_modified_names(article)

+    # Also don't forget to invalidate by PrimaryKey
+    cache.invalidate(
+        dep.PrimaryKey.from_instance(article)
+    )
 ```

 Finally, when you have a scope declared, described, and bound to your CRUD, use it as a dependency: